An Improved Variational Method for Image Denoising: Introduction

 \section{Introduction}

-Image denoising, a crucial preliminary process in image analysis, is designed with the objective to mitigate the additive image noise.
+Image denoising, a crucial preliminary process in image analysis, is designed with the objective of mitigating the additive image noise.
 Image noise, characterized by random variations of incorrect data in images, can be attributed to sources such as natural phenomena, imperfect instruments, transmission errors, and radiation factors.
 Image noise can be classified into two main types: dense noise and sparse noise.
 In dense noise, a significant proportion of the pixels in the image are affected, and the amplitude of the noise is considerable.
 Common types of dense noise include Gaussian noise and Poisson noise \cite{FaR13}.
 In sparse noise, a limited number of pixels in the image are affected, and the noise amplitude is minimal.
-A common sparse noise is salt and pepper (S\&P) noise.
+A common type of sparse noise is salt and pepper (S\&P) noise.
 Moreover, there exist other variants of noise, such as speckle noise or uniform noise among others.
 However, real-world noise in images can be more complex and may not strictly adhere to these singular types of noise.
 For instance, satellite images from space telescopes can contain a mix of Gaussian and S\&P noises, while fluorescence microscope images may be intermingled with Gaussian and Poisson noises.

 The process of image denoising involves eliminating noise from an image while preserving its underlying data to produce a clean image that closely resembles the original ground truth.
-A bitmap image of size $m$-by-$n$ is represented as a matrix of pixels $F\in\mathbb{R}^{m\times n}$, where each element corresponds to a specific position and intensity.
-Then, a noisy image $\widetilde{F}$ can be modeled as

-where $F$ is the ground-truth image and $\varepsilon$ represents the noise on the image.
-The denoising problem aims to recover the ground-truth image $F$ from the noisy image $\widetilde{F}$.
+A bitmap image of size $m$-by-$n$ is represented as a matrix of pixels $F_0\in\mathbb{R}^{m\times n}$, where each element corresponds to a specific position and intensity.
+Then, a noisy image $F$ can be modeled as $F = F_0 + \varepsilon$, where $F_0$ is the ground-truth image and $\varepsilon$ represents the noise in the image.
+The denoising problem aims to recover the ground-truth image $F_0$ from the noisy image $F$.